mahdimehrabi/g-interview/Readme.md

 Used timescaleDB to get the best performance <br>
 Used PGX because this package have the best performance for interaction to postgres databases . <br>
 Flushing data to database using batch inserting because inserting row by row for big amount of data is not a good idea.

+# Receiver
+to get the best performance for REST API implemented without any framework and implemented using golang http standard library.